-- Batteries inserted incorrectly: Check that the batteries are inserted correctly - positive end facing into the C-POD, negative towards the connector. - Battery voltages too low: Check the battery voltages.
-The C-POD requires at least 4 volts in order to run. - Batteries damaged: Check the battery casings for damage to their insulation - breaks in the insulation can cause shorting.
-Also check for leakage. - C-POD electronics have not reset: Disconnect the power for at least 4 minutes or longer, if necessary.
+- Batteries inserted incorrectly: Check that the batteries are inserted correctly - positive end facing into the C-POD. - Battery voltages too low: Check the battery voltages.
+The C-POD requires at least 4 volts in order to run.
+However, if you are reusing alkaline batteries, be aware that no-load voltage readings can give a very misleading view of remaining battery capacity and load voltage.
+If you are unsure, use new batteries. - Batteries damaged: Check the battery casings for damage to their insulation - breaks in the insulation can cause shorting.
+Also check for leakage. - C-POD electronics have not reset: Disconnect the power for at least 4 minutes or longer, if necessary. - Corrosion of battery contacts: The positive terminal battery contacts inside the housing may be corroded.
+Use a flashlight to inspect them.
+Lightly abrade them using sandpaper to remove any corrosion.